josefs/meta-paper/paper.md

   the final Haskell code is generated, all types will be monomorphic and unboxed.

+\pagebreak

 * *Every function is inlined by default*.

-  In high performance code, inlining functions is the right default behaviour and generally increases the performance a lot.
+  In high performance code, inlining functions is the right default behaviour and generally increases the performance considerably.
+  Apart from removing the overhead of function calls, inlining typically also enable further optimizations by bringing separate pieces of code together.

   When the programmer wants to prevent inlining, for whatever reason, it is simple to create a locally defined function with the `let_` combinator provided by our library.

-\pagebreak

 * *Operations on arrays are fused automatically*.